Logo

 Source: Wikipedia

 The Kuwaiti Dinar is currently the world's strongest currency.
-When writing this article, KWD/USD = 3.25, which shows how strong the dinar is.

 The main reason behind this strength is Kuwait’s oil industry, which plays a massive role in fueling the economy.
 Kuwait sits on one of the largest oil reserves in the world, and with such a small population, the country has a higher per capita income that helps keep the dinar strong.